-Provides buttons for essential tasks, such as navigating the folder hierarchy, switching workspaces, and searching for files.
+Provides buttons for essential tasks, such as publishing to Adobe Stock and Adobe Portfolio, creating PDF contact sheet, navigating the folder hierarchy, switching workspaces, and searching for files.

 Displays files specified by the navigational menu buttons, Path bar, Favorites panel, Folders panel, or Collections panel.